-International Paper reported third quarter earnings this week, and along with earnings that CEO Andy Silvernail says are above its outlook, the company also revealed plans to shut down a pulp and paper mill in South Carolina as well as provided an update on its proposed merger with London-based packaging company DS Smith.
+International Paper (IP) reported third-quarter earnings this week, and along with earnings that CEO Andy Silvernail says are above its outlook, the company revealed plans to shut down a pulp and paper mill in South Carolina as well as provided an update on its proposed merger with London-based packaging company DS Smith.

-However, the industrial packaging segment brought in $197 million in operating profit, down from $325 million last year, and IP attributes that higher sales prices for boxes and containerboard being offset by seasonally lower sales volumes, high operating costs and higher planned outage costs.
+However, the industrial packaging segment brought in $197 million in operating profit, down from $325 million last year.
+IP attributes higher sales prices for boxes and containerboard being offset by seasonally lower sales volumes, high operating costs and higher planned outage costs for the reduced operating profit.

 Overall, IP reports $150 million in net earnings for the quarter, down from $165 million in the same period last year, and $153 million in adjusted operating earnings, down from $224 million last year.